Lisa S. Walsh: Judicial service

-In Florida, a County Court civil division is a court of limited jurisdiction where the claims are under $50,000.
+In 2008, Governor Charlie Christ appointed Walsh as a judge of the Miami-Dade County Court's civil division, a position to which she was later elected.
+The civil division is a court of limited jurisdiction where the claims are under $50,000.
 A Florida county's Circuit Court is a court of general jurisdiction that hears civil actions worth more than $50,000.

-In 2008, Governor Charlie Christ appointed Walsh as a judge of the Miami-Dade County Court's civil division, a position to which she was later elected.
 In 2011, Governor Rick Scott appointed Walsh to Florida's Eleventh Judicial Circuit Court in Miami-Dade County, to fill a vacancy left by the death of Judge Robert Pineiro.
 In subsequent election cycles, Walsh either won election to the circuit court or was unopposed at the time of the general election.
-In originally appointing Walsh, Scott "hailed her 'common-sense approach' to every issue and dispute, in which she 'applied the rule of law in a consistent, fair and intelligent manner.'”
+In originally appointing Walsh, Scott "hailed her 'common-sense approach' to every issue and dispute, in which she 'applied the rule of law in a consistent, fair and intelligent manner'”.

-Walsh has served in the circuit court's criminal, civil, and dependency divisions.
+Walsh has served in the Circuit Court's criminal, civil, and dependency divisions.
 In 2017, the International Commercial Arbitration Court (ICA) was created within the Eleventh Judicial Circuit Court's civil division.
-Walsh was appointed as one of the first two judges to sit in the ICA, where she continues serving as a judge (as of July 2024), having been "specially trained in the laws and procedures that are unique to international arbitration."
+Walsh was appointed as one of the first two judges to sit in the ICA, where she continues serving as a judge (as of July 2024), having been "specially trained in the laws and procedures that are unique to international arbitration".
 In early 2023, Walsh was assigned to the Eleventh Circuit's Complex Business Litigation Division, a specialized business court program created in 2006, with a jurisdiction limited to complex cases of a business and commercial nature.

 Walsh has also served as Administrative Judge of the Miami-Dade Circuit Court's Appellate Division, and has been appointed by designation to sit as an appellate judge on Florida's Fourth District Court of Appeal.
-The circuit court's appellate division handles appeals from decisions of the county court, various quasi-judicial boards, and administrative agencies.
-Florida's District Courts of Appeal hear appeals from decisions in the circuit courts.
+The Circuit Court's appellate division handles appeals from decisions of the county court, various quasi-judicial boards, and administrative agencies.
+Florida's District Courts of Appeal hear appeals from decisions in the Circuit Courts.

 Since 2009, she has been involved as part of the faculty and administration of Florida's Advanced Judicial College, the Florida Judicial College, and the Florida Conference of Circuit Judges.

-She was president of the National Association of Women Judges for the 2015 to 2016 term.
+Walsh was president of the National Association of Women Judges for the 2015 to 2016 term.